ezavesky/clip-extractor/README.rst

     - alignment of scene path with directory expectation
     - update parameters in README
     - default scene path to be content source path
+    - convert several script and shell commands to pythonic functions

 - 1.0.0
     - initial creation